MikeDannie/Wikipedia-Article-Classification/README.md

 Post-Evaluation questions:
 1. What’s the accuracy you are getting?
+   We got an accuracy 92.66% with the SVM model

 2. What if you choose SVM instead of logistic regression?
+    We have choosen the SVM intead of logistic regression

 3. What features do you think are important?
 Can you get the same accuracy using only a single feature?